Anterior Cervical Discectomy & Fusion (ACDF)

 What happens before surgery?

-You may be scheduled for presurgical tests (e.g., blood test, electrocardiogram, chest X-ray) several days before surgery.
-In the doctor’s office, you will sign consent and other forms so that the surgeon knows your medical history (allergies, medicines/vitamins, bleeding history, anesthesia reactions, previous surgeries).
+In the office, you will sign consent and other forms so that the surgeon knows your medical history (allergies, medicines/vitamins, bleeding history, anesthesia reactions, previous surgeries).
 Discuss all medications (prescription, over-the-counter, and herbal supplements) you are taking with your health care provider.
-Some medications need to be continued or stopped the day of surgery.
+Presurgical tests (e.g., blood test, electrocardiogram, chest X-ray) may need to be done several days before surgery.
+Consult your primary care physician about stopping certain medications and ensure you are cleared for surgery.

-The most important thing you can do to ensure the success of your spinal surgery is quit smoking.
-This includes cigarettes, cigars, pipes, chewing tobacco, and smokeless tobacco (snuff, dip).
-Nicotine prevents bone growth and puts you at higher risk for a failed fusion.
-Patients who smoked had failed fusions in up to 40% of cases, compared to only 8% among non-smokers .
-Smoking also decreases your blood circulation, resulting in slower wound healing and an increased risk of infection.
-Talk with your doctor about ways to help you quit smoking: nicotine replacements, pills without nicotine (Wellbutrin, Chantix), and tobacco counseling programs.
+The most important thing you can do to ensure a successful spine surgery is quit using tobacco.
+This includes cigarettes, vaping, cigars, pipes, chew, and snuff/dip.
+Nicotine prevents bone growth and decreases successful fusion.
+Smoking risk is serious: fusion fails in 40% of smokers compared with 8% of non-smokers .
+Smoking also decreases blood circulation, resulting in slower wound healing and an increased risk of infection.
+Talk with your doctor about ways to help you quit: nicotine replacements, medications (Chantix or Zyban), and counseling programs.

 Morning of surgery